 Because of the varied types of soy and the confusion often surrounding protein powders, there tends to be a lot of different opinions about the assortment of amino acids in different types of proteins and what is necessary.
 Many people think that soy is the only vegetable-based protein with a complete amino acid profile, but that’s not the case.
 Hemp protein powder is also considered a complete protein, while brown rice protein also sports a complete load of amino acids but is a bit low in lysine in comparison to whey protein or casein protein.

 Pea protein has a nearly complete profile, although there are a couple of nonessential and conditional amino acids missing.
 Does that mean you should write off pea protein altogether?
 Absolutely not!
 That’s one big reason it’s important to switch it up when it comes to protein powders and include a good variety in your routine.
 And remember — it’s OK to use a protein powder that doesn’t have every single amino acid.
-If you eat organic superfoods as a daily part of your routine, you should consume a full load of amino acids and complete protein foods every day through your diet anyway.
+If you eat organic superfoods as a daily part of your routine, you should consume a full load of amino acids like glutamine and complete protein foods every day through your diet anyway.

 One great reason to consider pea protein in your typical rotation is that it contains about five more grams of protein per serving than whey protein, so it really can be great for building muscle, burning fat and boosting heart health.

 Plus, take a look at the green peas nutrition facts, and it’s easy to see why pea protein powder is so nutritious.
 Each serving of pea nutrition packs in a low amount of peas calories but is high in protein and fiber as well as several important micronutrients.
 (12)